cisagov/LME/README.md

 ```

 ### Manually Setting Up Passwords and Accessing Passwords **Unsupported**:
-**These steps are not fully supported and are left if others would like to support this in their environment**
+**These steps are not fully supported by CISA and are left if others would like to support this in their environment**

 Run the password_management.sh script:
 ```bash